 Call for Papers: We invite papers on any aspect of the ancient Mediterranean world, including Greece, Rome, Egypt, and the Ancient Near East.
 We especially seek those that are likely to be of broad interest and seek to make connections among different elements of the ancient world.
 Such connections may cross traditional disciplinary boundaries (such as archaeology, drama, history, literature, and philosophy) or geographical boundaries (e.g., looking at intersections between Greek society and Roman society) or even temporal boundaries (including receptions of Mediterranean antiquity in later places and times).
 We also welcome pedagogical papers, especially those that address the instruction of Latin and Greek at the primary, secondary, and university levels.
 Teachers and students of Classics at any level of instruction (K-12, college, or university) are encouraged to submit abstracts.

-In keeping with Gonzaga’s Jesuit identity there will also be a special Speaker’s Panel for papers that address the connections between Classics and contemporary issues of social justice, such as race, gender, and class.
-Participants in this panel will be expected to submit a final draft of their paper by March 15 to give Dr. Zuckerberg sufficient time to prepare her response.
+In keeping with Gonzaga’s Jesuit identity we are also planning on a special Speaker’s Panel for papers that address the connections between Classics and contemporary issues of social justice, such as race, gender, and class.
+Participants in this panel will be expected to submit a final draft of their paper by March 29 to give Dr. Zuckerberg sufficient time to prepare her response.
 This panel is scheduled to conclude the conference on Saturday afternoon.

 Further details about the conference schedule, lodging, and other practicalities will be posted soon on the CAPN webpage (classicalassocpacificnw.org).
 Information will be added as it becomes available.
 Please note that the webpage is currently down for revision.

 Also, we strongly urge you to consider penciling in a second night’s stay in Spokane, as we are currently putting together a special musical performance on classical themes for Saturday night, as well as a small reception.